SSO Wrapping for Third-Party Credential Providers on Windows Endpoints

 for the native Windows login.
 This is useful when a third-party

-that does not apply to GlobalProtect.
+apply to GlobalProtect.

 If you want to remove the GlobalProtect credential

-provider from your Windows client, execute the
+provider from your Windows endpoint, execute the

-the Command Prompt.
+in the Command Prompt.

-allow GlobalProtect to wrap third-party credentials:
+to allow GlobalProtect to wrap third-party credentials:

 GlobalProtect SSO wrapping for third-party

-credential providers (CPs) is dependent on the third-party CP settings
+credential providers (CPs) is dependent on the third-party CP settings.

-and, in some cases, GlobalProtect SSO wrapping might not work correctly
+In some cases, GlobalProtect SSO wrapping might not work correctly

 if the third-party CP implementation does not allow GlobalProtect